 A low level of literacy is an obstacle that limits the potential for full participation in society, especially being able to secure stable and above-minimum-wage employment opportunities.
 The lack of literacy creates dependency on others who have a higher level of functional literacy and better English-language skills.
 In situations where the head of the family has little to no literacy, the oldest, first-educated child may become their link to the literate world.

-How Immigrant Women with Low Literacy Navigate the Literate English-Speaking World community settlement organizations to provide translation and interpretation.
-Reaching out to others is the initial survival strategy.
+How Immigrant Women with Low Literacy Navigate the Literate English-Speaking World

 What are the compensation strategies that LFLL immigrant women use?